 The Power of Affirmation

 In the dim light, I read the short paragraph addressed to him.
 It came from the head of the hospital.
-It was simple, direct language, thanking him for his exemplary contribution to the welfare of our community.
+It was written in simple, direct language, thanking him for his exemplary contribution to the welfare of our community.
 It praised him for his unselfish dedication to his unseen vigil, appreciating the many long, dark hours that he spent alone keeping our offices and our patients’ records safe.

 Dr. Roddy Carter, MD, has over 30 years of experience working across a range of medical disciplines and corporate settings.

-At the height of his successful career, Roddy experienced his own health and happiness crisis.
+At the height of his successful career, Roddy experienced a personal health and happiness awakening.
 During this profoundly transformative time, he began applying his deep knowledge of performance neuroscience to his everyday life.
-He discovered that, in moments of trauma, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create distress, and prevent us from reaching our full innate potential.
+He discovered that, in moments of stress, the brain develops intricate psycho-protective adaptations to ensure our short-term survival; however, these adaptations often impose substantial residual limitations, create profound (and often hidden) distress, and prevent us from reaching our innate potential.

 Today, Roddy is an executive coach and author dedicated to helping others unlock their full potential throughout their lives by applying compassionate neuroscience and sharing his unique approach to Personal Mastery™.